Skip to main content

 GraphQL API

 GraphQL is a new type of API that allows Parabola to specify the exact data it needs from an API resource through a request syntax known as a GraphQL query.
-To get started with this type of API call in Parabola, set the request type to "POST" in any API step, then select "GraphQL" as the Protocol of the request body.
+To get started with this type of API call in Parabola, set the request type to “POST” in any API step, then select “GraphQL” as the Protocol of the request body.
+Once your request type is set, you can enter your query directly into the request body.
+When forming your query, it can be helpful to use a formatting tool to ensure correct syntax.
+Our GraphQL implementation current supports Offset Limit pagination, using variables inserted directly into the query.
+Variables can be created by inserting any single word between the brackets '<%%>'.
+Once created, variables will appear in the dropdown list in the “Pagination” section.
+One of these variables should correspond to your “limit”, and the other should correspond to “offset.”

 The limit field is static; it represents the number of results returned in each API request.
-The offset field is incremented in each subsequent request based on the "Increment each page by" value.
+The offset field is incremented in each subsequent request based on the “Increment each page by” value.
 The exact implementation will be specific to your API docs.
+After configuring your pagination settings, also be sure to adjust the “Maximum pages to fetch” setting in the “Rate Limiting” section as well to retrieve more or less results.
+GraphQL can be used for data mutations in addition to queries, as specified by the operation type at the start of your request body.
+For additional information on Graph queries and mutations, please reference GraphQL’s official documentation.

-Reading API Documentation
+Reading API documentation

+The first step to connect to an API is to read the documentation that the service provides.
+Oftentimes, the documentation is commonly referred to as the API Reference, or something similar.
+These pages tend to feature URL and code block content.
 The API Reference, always provides at least two points of instruction.
 The first point outlines how to Authenticate a request to give a user or application permission to access the data.
 The second point outlines the API resources and Endpoint URLs, or where a request can be sent.

 Authentication